ccverak/carloscastellanos.dev/content/posts/2019-10-02-my-testing-practices.md

 ## The tests I write are:

 - Verbose
-- Do not use shared state
+- Do not use shared global state
 - Do have these 4 clear steps 1) Setup 2) Exercise 3) Verify 4) Teardown
 - All the 4 test steps are co-located